sibabalwemosia24/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7. Program prints lowecase alphabet in reverse
 8. Program prints alll numbers of base 16 in lowercase
 9. Program prints all possible combinations of sing digit numbers seperated by , followed by a space in ascending order
+100. Program prints all possible cobinations of two digits seperated by a , collowed by a space in ascending order